musicman3/Cruder/README.md

 Db::connect()->drop('my_table')->save();

 ```
 If you need to connect to another database, you must specify its settings and then return the previous settings after you have finished working with this database.
+This allows one project to use unlimited connections to different databases located on different servers.

 ```php
 use \Cruder\Db;